-Louis Rapiere aka Tiger is sent to Port-a-Pitre (French Guyane), to supervise the recuperation of a treasure from a sunken ship.
-A group of revolutionaries pirates the ship and robs the treasure, intending to sell it to an international terrorist organization, named Orchid.
-When he gets there, he demands that the French authority arrests the revolutionaries, but trying to prevent a general strike, the police does nothing.
-The Tiger finds himself acting alone, in a paralized territory - as the revoltionaries incited the people to the general strike anyway... and competing against American, Russian, and German spies.
-Everybody is very interested in the treasure, a rare mineral with tremendous impact on arms development, now about to fall into the Orchid's clutch.
-Written by
+Louis Rapiere, aka Tiger, is sent to Port-a-Pitre (French Guiana), to supervise the recovery of a treasure from a sunken ship.
+A group of revolutionaries pirates the ship and steals the treasure, intending to sell it to an international terrorist organization called Orchid.
+When Tiger arrives there, he demands that the French authorities arrest the revolutionaries, but trying to prevent a general strike, the police does nothing.
+The Tiger finds himself acting alone, in a paralyzed territory - as the revolutionaries incite the people to the general strike anyway - and competing against American, Russian, and German spies.
+Everybody is very interested in the treasure, a rare mineral with tremendous impact on arms development, now about to fall into the Orchid's clutches.

 After the success of his first venture into the spy-thriller genre, Code Name: Tiger

 was invited to make another film in the same vein.
 That film was to be Le Tigre se parfume à la dynamite